beeware/briefcase/docs/how-to/publishing/android.rst

 This will take you to **Store Listing** section of your app.
 You will need to provide a short app description (up to 80 characters) and a full description (up to 4000 characters).
+Your app metadata may be helpful here.

 You will need to upload an icon of size 512x512.
 For briefcase apps, an icon is typically specified in